Our Services

 Helpful Resources

-Emetophobia is a common, treatable anxiety disorder where the brain mislabels vomiting as a serious threat, creating an avoidance and hypervigilance loop in which anxiety itself can trigger real nausea and keep you feeling stuck.
+Emetophobia is a treatable anxiety disorder in which the brain mislabels vomiting as a serious threat.
+This creates a cycle of avoidance and hypervigilance—where anxiety itself triggers real nausea, keeping sufferers feeling trapped.

 This isn't just "being dramatic."
 Emetophobia is a recognized anxiety disorder.
 And like most anxiety disorders, it's not about weakness — it's about how your brain has learned to protect you.